How Subradiance Enables Nonlinearity in Weakly Driven Quantum Arrays: Weakly-nonlinear theory of the weak-drive regime

 \section{Weakly-nonlinear theory of the weak-drive regime}

-Here we develop a weakly non-linear theory for the steady-state, in which non-linearities are taken into account perturbatively with respect to the non-interacting theory, assuming a weak drive strength $\Omega$ and a large array size $N$.
-This is similar in some aspects to the treatment of a weakly-interacting Bose gas \cite{bogoliubovBogoliubov1947}.
+Here we develop a weakly nonlinear theory for the steady-state, in which nonlinearities are taken into account perturbatively with respect to the noninteracting theory, assuming a weak drive strength $\Omega$ and a large array size $N$.
+This is to some extent similar to the treatment of a weakly-interacting Bose gas \cite{bogoliubovBogoliubov1947}.

 Under a weak driving, the steady state will have a low density of excitations $a^\dagger_i a_i \ll 1$ around the vacuum state with all spins pointing down.
 Then, we can take advantage of a Holstein-Primakoff representation of the spin operators around the lowest-weight state